maxnachlinger/apollo-server/docs/source/WIP/getting-started.md

 }
 ```

-For more information on any of the compiler options above check out the [TypeScript Compiler docs](https://www.typescriptlang.org/tsconfig).
+For more information on the compiler options above check out the [TypeScript Compiler documentation](https://www.typescriptlang.org/tsconfig).

-Finally we'll add a `type` and `script` to the `package.json` file you previously created:
+Finally we'll add a `type` and `scripts` to the `package.json` file you previously created:
 ```json title="package.json"
 {
   // ...etc.